OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `aad` path.
 > Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) to get to the Northwind Orders core application

 **Task modules** are modal pop-up experiences in Teams application to run your app's own html or JavaScript code.
+This can greatly simplify the user experience when a data input is required.
+For simplicity let's call them a dialog for this lab.

 In this exercise you will learn new concepts as below: